cnmodel/cnmodel/README.md

 Example code and tests
 ----------------------

 A number of additional tests are included in the examples directory.

-For example:
+The data for the figures in the manuscript (Manis and Campagnola, Hearing Research, submitted) can be generated using the bash script "figures.sh" in the examples subdirectory.
+From the main cnmodel directory:
+    $ ./examples figures.sh fignum

+where fignum is one of 2a, 2b, 2c, 3, 4, 5, 6a, 6b, or 7.

 - `test_an_model.py` verifies that the auditory nerve model can be run.
 If necessary, it will compile (using MEX) the mechanisms for matlab.
 - `test_ccstim.py` tests the generation of different stimulus waveforms by the pulse generator module.